 A Contract for Sale of Land is an agreement outlining the terms and conditions between a seller and a buyer of real property.

-The common details in a Contract include the names of the parties, the subject matter, the purchase price and procedure for transfer of title of the property.
+The common details in a Contract include the names of the parties, the subject matter, the purchase price and the procedure for the transfer of title of the property.

 In New South Wales, the Law Society of NSW and the Real Estate Institute of New South Wales have issued the 2014 edition of the Contract for Sale of Land.
 This Contract is the standard form used for conveyancing in New South Wales.